alpYener123/FindGeoLocation/README.md

 - ["geo"]

 2 main ways: To guess or not to guess
-- Guess: If a person has entered a district name that is included in multiple cities, estimate that the person is from the city with the larger population
+- Guess: If a person has entered a district name that is included in multiple cities, estimate that the person is from the city with the larger population.
+Guess parameter is set to ```False``` by default.
 - No guess: If multiple cities are found, skip that district and search for a more specific (smaller) one

 Districts searched: